lucidInsomniac/CodeOpMVPRamUp/README.md

 This app has 6 pages:

+1. An "About" page introducing the app and features.

-1. A homepage that displays a welcome message, and sidebar for navigating the menu to other pages
+2. A "Home" page that displays a welcome message, with charts displaying current percentages of available gear vs borrowed, a profile icon, and sidebar for navigating the menu to other pages

-2. A "Receiving"page to list all orders and allows updating

 3. An "Ordering" page that is a form for entering orders

+4. A "Partial Orders"page to list all unreceived and partially received orders by order date and allows updating, and deleting

+5. A "Full Orders"page to list all completely received orders by order date and allows updating, and deleting

-4. An "Inventory" page that displays all the current inventory from the MYSQL database
+6. An "Inventory" page that displays all the current inventory from the MYSQL database

-5. There is a "Distribution"page, that shows a grid of athlete's where you can click on them to display and enlarged image of the athlete and their provided information

-6. An "Athlete" form for an athlete to fill out in order to receive gear for their sport.
+7. There is a search bar for orders and inventory

+8. Form: Edit, Cancel, Delete,

 ### Technologies

-- React
+- React JS

-- Pure CSS

-- Material UI
+- Material UI Icons for side bar icons

+- Font Awesome for mock-up avatar

-- Jira
+- Jira for error, bug and story tracking

-- React Router
+- React Router for Frontend routes

-- MYSQL
+- MYSQL DB

-- Express
+- Express JS for server

+- canva.com for mock-up charts on homepage

 ### Roadmap